NoahCardoza/CaptchaHarvester/README.md

 > Solve captchas yourself without having to pay for services like 2captcha for use in automated projects.

+## v3 Is On The Way!

+Since the last commit to this repo I've been working hard on v3.
+This is a big leap full of slick features that make it a breeze to start harvesting captchas anywhere!

+Go checkout first draft of the [docs](https://noahcardoza.github.io/harvester-docs/) and see for yourself!

+If you are interested in beta testing or pricing, contact me via Discord.

 ## Discord

 If you need help feel free to swing by my [Discord](https://discord.gg/AAQrkhR)!